volume-em/empanada-napari-docs/docs/modules/index.rst

 .. important::

     **empanada-napari version 1.1.1 is now available!** This latest version has minor bug fixes regarding the Filter Labels and Count Labels modules.
+    Check out how to update to the latest version :ref:`here! <update-install>`

 .. _new-features: